 There is no such thing as a simple "formula" for a cost segregation study.
+However, understanding the principal elements of a quality cost segregation study and report is especially important so that you can successfully execute a study.

 The ATG highlights the top elements that encompass a quality study and report.